Configuration Menu

 NTRIP Client

-The NTRIP client built into Boreas can be used to connect to a network DGPS (Differential GPS, a older standard for GNSS corrections of lower performance than RTK) or RTK service to stream correction data to Boreas for DGPS or RTK.
-The NTRIP client requires that Boreas has an available internet connection to the NTRIP Caster to function.
+The NTRIP client built into the INS can be used to connect to a network DGPS (Differential GPS, a older standard for GNSS corrections of lower performance than RTK) or RTK service to stream correction data to the INS for DGPS or RTK.
+The NTRIP client requires the INS has an available internet connection to the NTRIP Caster to function.

 The source of the corrections data can be either your own base station, configured as an NTRIP Caster, or a third-party service.
 Either way, you will need the login details for connecting to and authenticating with the NTRIP Caster, and identifying the nearest mountpoint.